syntevo/eclipse.platform.swt/README.md

 To test the prototype, an Eclipse IDE has to be set up and the SWT projects from this repository have to be imported into it to start example applications.

-Note that current development does not target all platforms (Windows, MacOS, Linux).
+Note that the current development does not target all platforms (Windows, MacOS, Linux).
 Development usually happens on Windows (and partly MacOS), so the experience will be best there.
 No implementation and testing for Linux has been performed so far.

 ### Setup